-- 16.1 Tenants who offer themselves for selection as Members of the Board or any Committee within the Association should have a good record of complying with tenancy conditions.
+16.1 Tenants who offer themselves for selection as Members of the Board or any Committee within the Association should have a good record of complying with tenancy conditions.
 If they are in serious breach of any condition, but particularly in regard to rent payment or neighbour nuisance, then they cannot be selected for Board or Committee Membership.
 The issuing of a Notice of Proceedings for Possession ("NOP") or obtaining a Recovery of Possession ("ROP") order is always classed as a serious breach of tenancy conditions.
-'Technical' rent arrears due to Housing Benefit will normally be discounted, unless any delay in payment is the tenant's responsibility. - 16.2 If an NOP is issued while the tenant is a Member of the Association's Board or Committee then the tenant will be suspended from his/her Board or Committee Membership until the case is heard by the court and the outcome known.
+'Technical' rent arrears due to Housing Benefit will normally be discounted, unless any delay in payment is the tenant's responsibility.

-16.3 In any such proceedings, should the court find against a Board or Committee Member who is a tenant, then that tenant should be disqualified from the Board or Committee.
+- 16.2 If an NOP is issued while the tenant is a Member of the Association's Board or Committee then the tenant will be suspended from his/her Board or Committee Membership until the case is heard by the court and the outcome known. - 16.3 In any such proceedings, should the court find against a Board or Committee Member who is a tenant, then that tenant should be disqualified from the Board or Committee.

-17 WHISTLEBLOWING PROCEDURE
+17 WHISTLEBLOWING

 17.1 Should a Board or Committee Member become aware of any conduct by an employee, or by another Board or Committee Member which he or she reasonably believes involves a failure to comply with the Association's Code of Conduct, or become aware of any other matter of serious concern such as fraud or corruption, he or she should report it to the Managing Director or the Chair.
 Financial concerns should be directed to the Chair of the Audit & Risk Committee.
 To contact the Managing Director or these Board Members, a letter may be passed to the Company Secretary marked 'Private and confidential to be opened by addressee only'.
-Should a Board Member not feel able to report this matter to the officials mentioned above, the matter should be referred to the Group's Company Secretary or the Scottish Housing Regulator.
+Should a Board Member not feel able to report this matter to the officials mentioned above, the matter should be referred to the Group's Corporate Audit Team or Group Executive Director - Customer Services or, in the case of abuse of public funds, the Scottish Housing Regulator.